Ledragon/ldd3/README.md

 All the examples below are extracted from my taking part to the [Makeover Monday](http://www.makeovermonday.co.uk/) challenge.
 Code used to generate these charts is available in [this repository](https://github.com/Ledragon/MakeOverMonday2017).

 #### CategoricalLinearChart
+A chart with categories on the x-axis and a linear y-axis.

 ![CategoricalLinearChart](images/CategoricalLinearChart.png)
 #### HorizontalBarChart
 ![HorizontalBarChart](images/HorizontalBarChart.png)